hashicorp/katakoda/waypoint-get-started/step1.md

 ## Run `waypoint up`

 To deploy, run `up`.
-This will take 5 or more minutes while it downloads the Docker image, builds the Ruby application, and deploys it to the local Docker.
+This will take a few minutes while it downloads the Docker image, builds a custom image, and deploys it to the local Docker.

 `waypoint up`{{execute}}

 A URL will be displayed in the output.
 Visit the URL to see your application running with Waypoint.

-## Explore and Debug
+## Explore and debug

 Waypoint includes commands for debugging and monitoring.
 The `logs` command shows the activity in the application.